nrdg/fracridge/README.md

     pip install fracridge

-Or to install the development version (and stay update by pulling from GitHub):
+Or to install the development version (and stay up-to-date by pulling from GitHub):

     pip install -r requirements.txt
     pip install -e .